glyg/cell-tracker/README.md

 $ python setup.py install
 ```

+If it complains about gcc, try installing build-essentials (if you're
+using a debian-like distro).

 # Usage

-If it complains about gcc, try installing build-essentials (if you're
-using a debian-like distro) In the `cell-tracker` source folder,
-you'll find a `notebooks` folder.
+In the `cell-tracker` source folder, you'll find a `notebooks` folder.

 Copy it all somewhere in your home folder, that's where you'll use the code.

 Start an ipython notebook (still under the py33 virtual environment):
 ```